-Valparaiso University’s nursing program is one of the most comprehensive and competitive in the country.
+Valparaiso University’s nursing program is a direct admit nursing program that is one of the most comprehensive and competitive in the country.

 Students at all degree-seeking levels benefit from:

 - Professors who serve as mentors in the development of a holistic approach to health care

 - A foundation in liberal arts, emphasizing better clinical decision-making and opening the door to any career opportunity

 - Exploring a variety of topics, both in and out of the classroom, including pediatrics, geriatrics, family and community health, multicultural issues, and more

 - Skills and insights into living a rich and meaningful life that is not only professionally rewarding, but also socially and spiritually